eefei22/well-bot_EmotionRecognition/README.md

 ## System Overview

-Well-Bot_v6 is a modular FastAPI-based backend designed to process spoken input, analyze emotional state and sentiment, generate empathetic responses using an LLM, and synthesize those responses into speech.
+Well-Bot_v6 is a modular FastAPI-based backend designed to process spoken input and analyze emotional state and sentiment.
 It supports multilingual interactions (including Malay, English, and Indonesian), and is built to integrate into a Raspberry Pi-based wellness droid.
-The system uses HuggingFace Transformers, DeepSeek API, and Google TTS for core functionality.
+The system uses HuggingFace Transformers for core functionality.

 ## File Directory Structure
 ```